 What is the process of selling my mineral rights?

-Rather than selling your mineral rights to a prescribed buyer, when you work with The Mineral Auction, we take your rights before a group of over 6,000 buyers who are ready and able to pay top dollar for your land rights.
+Rather than putting your mineral rights up for sale to a prescribed buyer, when you work with The Mineral Auction, we take your rights before a group of over 6,000 buyers who are ready and able to pay top dollar for your land rights.
 We sell your rights at auction, which encourages buyers to compete with each other, which consequently, increases the amount of money you will receive.